khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

      on it.
 In each of these cases the harm comes from overdoing it and going beyond the boundaries of the happy medium.

-295. Virtue is the medium between the two extremes [the “too much” and the“too little”].
+295. Virtue is the medium between the two extremes [the “too much” and the “too little”].
 These two extremes are to be criticised---and virtue, lying between them, is to be praised---except when it is a question of intelligence, and then there can be no excess.